-William Elphinstone was born at Couper Street North Leith, Scotland in 1800, son of house and ships joiner William Elphinstone and Ann nee Balfour.
-He married Janet Leckie on 27 June 1827 at Leith.
-Bounty emigrants to Sydney they arrived on the barque Arundel on 5 September 1832 with three children.
-There were ten sons and two daughters of the marriage.
+William Elphinstone was born at Couper Street North Leith, Scotland in 1800, son of house and ships joiner William Elphinstone Snr and Ann, nee Balfour.
+William Jnr married Janet Leckie on 27 June 1827 at Leith.
+Bounty emigrants to Sydney, they arrived on the barque Arundel on 5 September 1832 with three children.
+There were eventually 10 sons and two daughters of the marriage.
 Janet Elphinstone died 19 July 1865, aged 56 years.
 William then married Annie Drysdale on 26 July 1866, a union that produced three daughters and a son.
 William died at Glebe on 1 April 1877, aged 77 years.

 Occupation & interests

 Described as a house and ship joiner on leaving Scotland, William Elphinstone tilled the soil on Mahony’s farm Maitland in 1832-33 and established a joiner’s shop in Kent Street in 1834; by 1841 he was living in Athlone Place; Elphinstone was listed as a cabinetmaker in 1844, and a builder three years later.
 Elphinstone also worked as a timber merchant.
 He established a brickyard and a building yard at 148 Parramatta Street Glebe in 1851 and worked with brickmakers, plasterers and painters constructing dwellings on St Phillips, Glebe including Broughton Street where he lived, and on Bishopgate and Bishopthorpe estates.He left an estate of 3,800 pounds sworn for probate purposes including the Glebe Coffee House in Parramatta Street.